 When a clinical study is completed, research materials including data and documentation need to be prepared for long-term storage.
 It is important to research documents are stored and archived in a structured way in order to enable scrutiny and verification of research findings, and to repeat analyses.

 When research is conducted at a Swedish state-operated HEI, the research material shall be archived there.
 Raw datafiles, ethical approval, research documentation and published results shall all be archived.
 Most HEIs have personnel who can provide both practical help and advice.
-There are several non-state operated research principals covered by the same archiving and screening requirements, such as Chalmers University of Technology and Jönköping University.
+There are several non-state operated research principals covered by the same archiving and screening requirements.